echronos/echronos/components/simple-semaphore/docs.md

 <div class="codebox">void sem_wait(SemId sem);</div>

-This API waits until the semaphore value of *sem* is greater than zero and then decrements the semaphore value.
+This function waits until the semaphore value of *sem* is greater than zero and then decrements the semaphore value.

 If the semaphore value of *sem* is zero, <span class="api">sem_wait</span> blocks the calling task.
 When another task makes it runnable again via the [<span class="api">sem_post</span>] function, <span class="api">sem_wait</span> checks the semaphore value again in the same manner.